visgl/deck.gl/docs/api-reference/arcgis/arcgis-deck-layer.md

 # ArcGISDeckLayer

-This class inherits from the ArcGIS [Layer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-Layer.html) class and can be added to ArcGIS API for JavaScript maps.
+This class inherits from the ArcGIS [Layer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-Layer.html) class and can be added to maps created with the ArcGIS API for JavaScript.

 ## Usage